How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Monitor Your Analytics

-Encourage Your Colleagues To Set Up LinkedIn Accounts
+Encourage Your Colleagues to Set Up LinkedIn Accounts

-Do you know what’s better than consistent activity on your LinkedIn company page?
-It is ensuring that in addition to posting on the company page, all your team members are active on LinkedIn and posting about the company while tagging them in your posts.
-This ensures that your prospective candidates have your company on top of mind and you’re able to stand out from the rest of the players in the market.
+This ensures your prospective candidates keep your company top of mind and helps you stand out from the rest of the market.
 If your team does not have an updated LinkedIn profile yet, this is the time to encourage them to do it while their most recent role links to your company page.

-Define Content Guidelines For Your Brand
+Define Content Guidelines for Your Brand

 When you start posting on your LinkedIn company page, it is important to maintain consistency in tone, writing style, and content type.
 Develop concise and clear guidelines to uphold quality across all posts and ensure alignment with your brand objectives and values.

-Build Out A Social Media Calendar
+Build Out a Social Media Calendar

 The best way to ensure consistency on social media is to prepare a well-thought-out social media content calendar that is effortless to follow.
 Pages on LinkedIn that post weekly experience 5.6 times more follower growth.
 When you plan and schedule content well in advance, you will never miss a week of posting.
-It will also allow you to think of original ideas rather than create something random because you cannot miss posting.
+It will also allow you to think of original ideas rather than create something random, because you cannot miss posting.

-What To Post On Your LinkedIn Business Page?
+What to Post On Your LinkedIn Business Page?

 Let us break this down into two subsections: